 Agar melts at 85 degrees Celsius and solidifies between 32 and 40 degrees Celsius.
 Gelatin melts at 35 degrees Celsius and solidifies at low temperatures but the exact gelling would depend upon the concentration and time of standing.

-Agar is white and translucent and sold as either strips or as a powder, originally eaten in Japan.
+Agar is white and translucent and sold as either strips or as a powder.
 Gelatin is colorless, translucent and odorless solid substance and comes in the form of granules, powder or sheets.

 Agar is low in saturated fat and cholesterol and high is calcium, folate, iron and vitamins amongst others.
 It is ideal for people interested in weight loss and maintaining good health.
 Gelatin, although comprises 98 to 99% protein, if eaten exclusively results in net loss of protein and malnutrition.